-Line no 1 . + paragraph no. Comment and Rationale Proposed change (if applicable) Glossary Definition on Manufacture and Packaging in the context of IMPs are missing. • What is Manufacturing /Packaging (and requires QP involvement)? • What is dispensing, reconstitution and can this be done by a pharmacist/doctor without involvement of the QP registered for the study?
+SPECIFIC COMMENTS ON TEXT Glossary The additional note on Reconstitution brings additional clarity, however, some elements in terms of definition of Manufacture and Packaging in the context of IMPs are still missing and subject to national authorities interpretation: The note on Reconstitution and/or the definition of Manufacture should be revised to clearly state that such operations are not to be regulated by Annex 13 In addition to the note on reconstitution activities, what about dispensing activities (including dispensing of IMPs into blinded individual patient containers according to a randomization list provided by the Sponsor)?
+It should also be allowed that such operations be done by a pharmacist/doctor without involvement of the QP registered for the study?
 Amend Definitions as of the glossary in Eudralex Volume 4 (GMP) specifically for Annex 13.
 MANUFACTURE All operations of purchase of materials and products, Production, Quality Control, release, storage, distribution of medicinal products and the related controls.
-Note: Reconstitution steps performed by a pharmacist or a medical doctor / nurse is not considered as a manufacturing operation to be regulated by Annex 13 and is therefore excluded from this definition.
+Note: Reconstitution steps performed by a medical doctor / nurse are not considered as a manufacturing operation to be regulated by Annex 13 and are therefore excluded from this definition.
 PACKAGING All operations, including filling and labelling, which a bulk product has to undergo in order to become a finished product.
 Note Sterile filling would not normally be regarded as part of packaging, the bulk product being the filled, but not finally packaged, primary containers.
 Note: Dispensing of investigational medicinal product (including dispensing of IMPs into blinded individual patient containers according to a randomization list provided by the Sponsor) by a pharmacist or a medical doctor / nurse for use on short term is not considered as a packaging operation to be regulated by Annex 13 and therefore excluded from this definition.
-Glossary Definition on the terms "use by date", "expiry date", "re-test date" in the area of IMPs should be given (§ 26), as they are not included in the glossary of Eudralex Volume 4. "retest date" or "use by date": May be extended when new stability data are available "expiry date": Only for commercial products with a corresponding marketing authorization
+Glossary Definition on the terms "use by date", "expiry date", "re-test date" in the area of IMPs should be given (§ 26), as they are not included in the glossary of Eudralex Volume 4. "retest date" or "use by date" : May be extended when new stability data are available "expiry date": Only for commercial products with a corresponding marketing authorization